sofianekab/Varese/use-cases/insee.md

 -2 Mapping information between variables (good one create on ontology to qualify the basedOn relation sustainability)
     • Mapping with a previous variable announcing they are consistant
-    • Link with  a weighting variable
+    • Link with  a weighting variable;
-        ◦ panel (longitudinal or one point in time analysis)
+        ◦ panel (longitudinal or one point in time analysis);
-    • Caveats indicating the sucessive variables are not consistant
+    • Caveats indicating the sucessive variables are not consistant;
-    • Variable built based one or several variables Concept change
+    • Variable built based one or several variables ;
+    Concept change, or new wording to present the concept

+-3 correspondance table between the code and the filed to document the changes

 - we could open the discussion by analysing the gap between what exists and what should be used (in terms of representation, universe) to improve the documentation and actionability of metadata in a repetitive context.